-The data collected here are for the period 30 November to 13 December 2020.
+The data collected here are for the period 14 to 23 December 2020.
 This should be kept in mind in relation to local and national lockdowns and, dependent on the location and date when the business responded, this could have an impact on the estimates.

-Of businesses not permanently stopped trading, 5% expect to temporarily or permanently close a business site in the next two weeks.
+Of businesses not permanently stopped trading, 11% expect to temporarily or permanently close a business site in the next two weeks.

-The accommodation and food service activities industry had the highest percentage of businesses expecting to temporarily or permanently close a business site in the next two weeks, at 19%.
-When splitting the industry into finer detail, the accommodation industry had 22% of its businesses expecting to temporarily or permanently close a business site in the next two weeks, compared with 18% in the food and beverage service activities industry.
+The accommodation and food service activities industry had the highest percentage of businesses expecting to temporarily or permanently close a business site in the next two weeks, at 22%.
+When splitting the industry into finer detail, the accommodation industry had 32% of its businesses expecting to temporarily or permanently close a business site in the next two weeks, at 20%.
+When splitting the industry into finer detail, the accommodation industry had 32% of its businesses expecting to temporarily or permanently close a business site in the next two weeks, compared with 20% in the food and beverage service activities industry.
+A full industry breakdown is available in the accompanying dataset.

-Table 2: Of businesses expecting to temporarily or permanently close a business site in the next two weeks, 16% expect to close a business site in the South East of England and in Greater London Locations of expected site closures, businesses not permanently stopped trading and who expect to temporarily or permanently close a business site in the next two weeks, weighted by count, UK, 30 November to 13
+Table 2: Of businesses expecting to temporarily or permanently close a business site in the next two weeks, 17%expect to close a business site in Greater London

+Locations of expected site closures, businesses not permanently stopped trading and who expect to temporarily or permanently close a business site in the next two weeks, weighted by count, UK, 14 to 23 December 2020
-December 2020

 Region % of businesses that expect to temporarily or permanently close a business site in the next two weeks

-Northern Ireland 2.0%
+Northern Ireland 6.3%

-Scotland 13.6%
+Scotland 8.1%

-Wales 6.6%
+Wales 9.5%

-East of England 7.0%
+East of England 10.0%

-East Midlands 3.8%
+East Midlands 5.4%

-Greater London 15.5%
+Greater London 16.8%

-North East of England 8.0%
+North East of England 2.7%

-North West of England 12.5%
+North West of England 9.5%

-South East of England 15.9%
+South East of England 12.5%

-South West of England 13.4%
+South West of England 9.8%

-West Midlands 7.8%
+West Midlands 4.8%

+Yorkshire and The Humber · 6.7%